Aghassi/aghassi.github.io/_posts/2015-11-25-freenas-ssh-permissions.md

 To preface this, I am not going over how to setup a Freenas server or anything else.
 This is for post setup.

 ### The Problem
 The problem is that Freenas (9.2 at least since that is what I am using) does not properly set permissions for user accounts when it is creating them, which causes a conflict when setting up SSH Key authentication.
-Try ans you may, you probably will run into a `private key error` of some sort.
+Try as you may, you probably will run into a `private key error` of some sort.

 I had to do a ton of searching on Google to find that one random thread with the fix, but I found it!